 - Posted by: Adams & Adams

-- Categories: Insights, Intellectual Property, IPLive, Legal News, News & Insights
+- Categories: Insights, Intellectual Property, IPLive - welcome to our blog on IP commercialisation, Legal News, News & Insights

 A new political party has just emerged in South Africa and it is called the African Democratic Change (ADeC) lead by Dr Makhozi Khoza.
 Its new logo (above) has caused some outcry and much attention for the new party for obvious reasons.

 On the left-hand side is the logo of the ANC and on the right-hand side, that of ADeC.
 On the face of it there are a number of distinguishing factors; the use of blue, the juxtaposition of the various elements making up the mark and the fact that many of these elements are not uncommon in local political party logos.
 You can see that in this illustration below:

 The use of circles, colour combinations of yellow and green and flames/sun type elements are quite common.
 One could argue that people/voters are used to these combinations and will focus on other parts of the logos, and not be confused.
 But is this the end of the matter?

 The reality is that there are certain very stark similarities in the logos, especially the use of the black, green and yellow combination in the flame device in the ADeC logo.
 These colours are identical to the ANC colours (in exact Pantone colour it appears), and also are juxtaposed in the same combination i.e. black, yellow then green.
 There are other important similarities too; the clenched hand holding a torch & spear, and the circle and wheel device and flag/flame flying concepts.

 Passing Off and Trade Mark Infringement